Dubai has opened up to foreign property buyers since 2002 and the property market has boomed since.

 Can I get a residence visa if I buy property in Dubai?

-Dubai is one of a few countries that offers long term visas to foreigners who buy property.
+Dubai is one of a few countries that offer long-term visas to foreigners who buy property.
 The following two visas should be of interest.

 The Property Investor Visa